At a Glance

 Why is SEO for doctors so important?

-As an independent practitioner, it can be hard to commit to learning more complicated marketing tactics.
-You want to spend more time working with patients, not trying to get them in the door.
+As an independent practitioner, your focus is, and should be, your patients.
+It can be hard to commit to learning healthcare marketing tactics.
+You went to medical school to spend time working with patients, not to become a marketing expert.

-Around 77% of patients search online for doctors either often or sometimes, according to Tebra’s 4th annual Patient Perspectives report.
-Those numbers jump even higher among Millennials and Gen Z — they search online 85% and 81%, respectively.
+Around 77% of patients search online for doctors either often or sometimes, according to Tebra’s Fourth Annual Patient Perspectives report.
+Those numbers jump even higher among Millennials and Gen Z. They search online at 85% and 81%, respectively.

 So when patients search online for a healthcare provider, practices that invest in medical SEO tactics will appear higher in the search rankings, get more website traffic, and attract more new patients.